 In 1947 Jackie Robinson broke the color barrier in baseball.
 It was a historic happening that changed professional sports forever.
 However Robinson was not the first African-American athlete to break the color barrier in American professional sports.

-In 1946 a year before Jackie Robinson made history, four African-Americans became the first to play professional football.
+In 1946 a year before Jackie Robinson made history, four African-Americans became the first to play professional football since the NFL became segregated in 1933.
 Those four players were Marion Motley, Bill Willis, Woody Strode and Kenny Washington.
 Both Motley and Willis signed with the Cleveland Browns who played in the All-American Football Conference.
 While Strode and Washington were signed by the Los Angeles Rams of the National Football League.
 Those four Men all made history that year but one man’s carrier would stand out more than all of the others, that man was Marion Motley.

 Marion Motley (Getty Images)